ketnh55/FLUENTS_Backend-1/doc/common_api/user_link_to_sns_api.md

 - Step 2 : Check if user active or not
     + If not, return error to client
-- Step 3 : Check if sns accoutn was linked to another user account
+- Step 3 : Check if sns account was linked to another user account
    + Yes: Return error to client
 - Step 4 : Create new new sns accoutn and link to user account